Jump to Section Below:

 DPS Permit Granted for Forestry at 95,000 lbs.
 GVW on Federal Interstates

-What you need to know: Following the Disaster Declaration for Hurricane Helene, the Georgia Department of Public Safety (DPS) has provided exemptions for motor carriers hauling logs and raw forest products for Hurricane Helene timber salvage.
-Trucks hauling raw forest products, like logs and chips, for Hurricane Helene timber salvage or debris cleanup operations can currently apply for a free permit to haul up to 95,000 lbs GVW on Federal Interstates.
+Following the Disaster Declaration for Hurricane Helene, the Georgia Department of Public Safety (DPS) provided exemptions for motor carriers hauling logs and raw forest products for Hurricane Helene timber salvage.
+Trucks hauling raw forest products, like logs and chips, for Hurricane Helene timber salvage or debris cleanup operations can apply for a free permit to haul up to 95,000 lbs GVW on Federal Interstates.

 Long term solutions: GFA, in partnership with University of Georgia’s Warnell School of Forestry, is actively procuring data to advocate for higher truck capacities as they play a crucial role in both storm recovery and the ongoing economic viability of the forestry sector.
 During recovery efforts, the ability to move damaged timber more quickly limits spoilage and waste, preserving market value.